lossendae/vue-table/docs/examples/case-study.md

 </vue-table>
 ```

-Each column name provided in column definition can be overridden in the parent component with a slot.
+Each column names provided in column definition can be overridden in the parent component with a slot.
-It means that `{ email, phone, birth_date, gender, revenue }` and any other columns can be use a a scope slot for custom formatting.
+It means that `{ email, phone, birth_date, gender, revenue }` and any other columns can be used as a scope slot for custom formatting.

 If we add an additional column `action` to the column, it will be available as a slot too.

-The following sandbox use scoped slots, pagination and custom filters to show how the table can more dynamic :
+The following sandbox example combines scoped slots, pagination, custom components and custom filters to show how the table can be more dynamic :

 <iframe src="https://codesandbox.io/embed/pk4nvqr0kq" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>